lcs-djones/TGJ2O-S2-2025/content/All Classes/Thread 1, Day 2.md

 2. Task: [[Photoshop Quote Task]]

 ## Things to do before our next class
-- [ ] Be sure you have [[First Notion Entry]] to introduce yourself and identify your areas of interest.
+- [ ] Make a portfolio post [on Notion](https://notion.so) and summarize what you've learned today including a detailed description on the tools and techniques you used, as well as the peer feedback you recieved.